 Field-Ready Mobile Workflow

-On iOS, journalists can record an interview, import it directly into VidNotes, and have a searchable transcript before they leave the scene.
-The Chrome extension also allows quick transcription of press conferences or interviews published on YouTube.
+On iOS, you can record an interview, import it straight into VidNotes, and have a searchable transcript before you leave the scene.
+The Chrome extension also handles quick transcription of press conferences or interviews on YouTube.

 VidNotes vs Otter vs Trint: Journalism Transcription Compared